Example: Run an application for the Apache HBase client

 describe-client-connectivity response.
 This is a protected endpoint, and you

-describe-client-connectivityresponse to obtain the necessary configuration clients to talk to HBase:
+describe-client-connectivityresponse to obtain the necessary configuration details to communicate with Apache HBase:

 $ scp -r target email@example.com: $ scp clientConfig.zip firstname.lastname@example.org: $ ssh email@example.com "sudo yum install -y java-1.8.0-openjdk" $ ssh firstname.lastname@example.org "unzip clientConfig.zip"